bxparks/rpn83p/docs/USER_GUIDE.md

 All else being equal, I recommend the Nspire Touchpad (black/white) model over the Nspire Clickpad (blue/white) model.
-The Touchpad supports 3 power sources including 4xAAA batteries, it takes slightly less time waking up from deep sleep, and it looks a lot better in my opinion.
+The Touchpad supports 3 power sources including 4xAAA batteries, it takes slightly less time waking up from deep sleep, the Touchpad keyboard is actually usable if you want to use it in TI-Nspire mode, and it looks a lot better in my opinion.

 **Batteries**